cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
- - Menu links to Json import/export
+ - Split settings into a public and private so that the public settings can be copied to the site for backup and the private can stay in the archive.
+   - Public settings file snapshots into the db on generation so changes can be detected and full generation potentially triggered
  - Content Testing:
   - Ironwood Integration Tests for Context File Add, Context Image Add, Post, Note, Link
   - Add tests for the common content validation
  - Rework the Daily Photos generation so specific days can be build
- - Gui Validation alerts - Title control and Tags Control Done
+ - Gui Validation alerts - Title control, Tags Control, Link Url Done
- - Where to integrate the Excel Import to make it more obvious to find?
-Title bar all lists?
  - Try upgrading EF to preview and using the Collate function for the Link 'does url already exist' check
  - A bad content code should be handled better
  - Bad Content Code Content Scan
  - To Excel for logs
  - Deleted Content Report so it is possible to restore completely deleted
- - The Changed Html generation doesn't detect changes to settings that should trigger a full generation (but need to avoid writing the settings into the database - keeping secrets out of the db means it can be pushed to the public site as a 'backup' strategy)
  - Refactor the Email HTML so you code send any current type to it
     - Look at setting this up so that you could also use this to create a custom one off email to someone with content?
 So if someone asked a question you could go to your email client, type a short message and then paste in the content block (only a modest gain over sending a link but there is some value in 'last mile' convenience) - I suspect the detail here is getting the html to the clipboard correctly...
  - In Search it might be nice to have the content type on the line with date?
  - Clean up the main window - split out context - consider creating a control?
  - Sorting needs better visual indicators
+ - Should temp files be auto-deleted or live forever?
  - Folder Name in Lists needs to open in Explorer when clicked
  - Folder in editor should help you with existing choices
  - Revisit og and dublin metadata - reference site not code and is it used correctly?
 Other tags that could be included?